fbpx

 • ‘What if this is just a story my mind made up?’

-Stories are not reality, they are made up.
-They are interpretations of the things and events of our life.
+Stories are not reality; they are made up.
+They are interpretations of the things and events in our lives.
 We can decide to interpret things differently.

 Whenever the old thought comes up – and it will for a while because your brain is so used to thinking it – you decide deliberately to let it go.
 And you ‘turn around’ and focus your attention on the new thought.